topappfield/topappfield.github.io/content/about.md

 Currently, TopAppField is mostly a solo endaveour, but of course, with an occasional help of a few friends.
 Our work includes everything from app development, website design, marketing, and many other activities yet to learn.
-Fortunately, We have our daily jobs for our living.
+(Un-)fortunately, we have our daily jobs for our living.
-Nevertheless, we would consider a success if in the future somebody could be fully employed to work on our projects.
+Nevertheless, we would consider a success if in the future somebody (not necessarily me) could be fully employed to work on our projects.

 If you wish to contact us, you may write an email to [info@topappfield.com](mailto:info@topappfield.com?subject=Info).